marcossilvano/apps/README.md

 **https://marcossilvano.github.io/apps/**

-- Some demos are made with PhaserJS framework and others the Unity3D engine.
+- Some games are made with PhaserJS framework and others use the Unity3D engine.